 Her NIU teams were successful in the classroom as well, with the Huskie women's basketball program boasting a cumulative grade-point average (GPA) of 3.0 or better every semester under Owens.
 What's more, all 12 seniors that completed their careers at Northern Illinois during her tenure earned their degrees.

 For many years, Owens has been an important contributor within the women's basketball coaching community.
 In 2008, she was selected to serve on the Board of Directors for both the Black Coaches & Administrators (BCA) and the Women's Basketball Coaches Association (WBCA), serving on the latter body's Executive Committee as the WBCA secretary before stepping down in 2011 to take a more active role on the BCA Board of Directors.
 Subsequently, in September 2012, Owens was chosen as BCA president for the 2012-13 academic year, helping that organization through a successful transition period that included the introduction of a new executive director.

-Owens joined the Fighting Irish staff in 1995 following two seasons as an assistant at Michigan, where she began her coaching career after enjoying a three-year professional playing stint in Japan, Spain and Italy.
+Owens originally came to Notre Dame in 1995 following two seasons as an assistant at Michigan, where she began her coaching career after enjoying a three-year professional playing stint in Japan, Spain and Italy.